kissievendor/Team-Challenge_1/README.txt

 	 e.g. result = intensity(datapath, 18:20, 'margin', 2);
 	*A combination of both, e.g.: result = intensity(datapath, 18:20, 'threshold', 0.33, 'margin', 2);

+    *Edge determines the amount of borderpixels around the region of interest (ROI) of a nerve.
+     Increasing this will increase the patch size on which the active contour is done.

 *Run main.m

-*The results are stored as txt.files for each patient and are also accessible in the MATLAB Workspace in the variable result
+*The results are stored as txt.files for each patient and are also accessible in the MATLAB Workspace in the variable areas and diameters.

 ===============================================================================================================================
 Files

 *main.m: the main file, giving the results of diameter and area calculation.
+*loadpatient.m: ...

+*diameter_struct.m: uses create_struct.m to output structure with diameters for all patients given the patientIds.
+*create_struct.m: uses activecontouring.m to output a structure with diameters for one patient given patients and p_nr.
-*activecontouring.m: Create active contour mask of one nerve, and compute diameters
+*activecontouring.m: active contour mask of one nerve, given a patient and compute diameters and extract manual diameter (if availble).
+ Note, each tract is resized to fit the size of the origional images.
+*getpatch.m: used in activecontouring to create a region of interest around the specified nerve.

 ===============================================================================================================================
 This algorithm was run in April 2020.